taylorrose/wizard-murder-mystery/02_ROUND_SCRIPTS.md

 **[READ ALOUD]**

 > "The shadows deepen.
+Before we continue, let us gauge the room's suspicions.
+Each of you, point to the person you find most suspicious at this moment."

+**[HOST ACTION: Quick suspicion vote - count but don't announce winner, just note for scoring]**

+> "Interesting...
 We must delve deeper into the evidence.
 Take a moment to gather your thoughts.
 Who do you trust?
 Who do you suspect?
 The night is far from over."

 **[OPTIONAL: 5-minute break]**